tej24/flaskwebappdemo/README.md

 - Requirements file to install Flask python package in the dev environment (requirments.txt)
 - Azure pipelines yaml which has the CI CD defintions to deploy the app in Azure app service (azure-pipelines.yaml) - Currently running from container only

+## how to run

+- Launch the Azure shell from azure portal(your account)
+- cd to folder /home/thejus/RSA/deploy
+- For fresh deployment through terraform , run the below commands(uses deploy.tf file to deploy) -

+ terraform init
+ terraform plan
+ terraform apply

+- The above commands will create a -

+   resource group -> app service plan -> app service

+  eventually deploying the flask web app in azure cloud